mihaip/retrogit/README.md

 # RetroGit

-Service that shows you your GitHub commits from a year ago.
+Service that shows you your GitHub commits from previous years.
 Includes a mail digest to that you can see each day what you were up to in the past.

 It's currently running at [https://www.retrogit.com/](https://www.retrogit.com/).